 Nominating Committee members will be asked to report at 9:30 a.m. on the first day of FFA Activities Week for a training session.
-The training session will be conducted by the adults and state officers, which will be working with the nominating committee as well as the Executive Secretary.
+The training session will be conducted by the adults and state officers, who will be working with the nominating committee as well as the Executive Secretary.
 Lunch will be served during the training.
 Committee members' chapters that cannot arrive by 9:30am should provide separate transportation for that member.

-All candidates will be interviewed up through round III during the two days.
-On the first day of interviews, interviews shall start at 11:30am.
+All candidates will be interviewed up through round III during the two days (Round I & II will be held virtually if there are more than 25 candidates) On the first day of interviews, interviews shall start at 11:30am.
 Interviews may also take place after the first session in the evening, completing both rounds one and two on the first day, if possible.
 The third round and selective interviews will take place on the following day with the committee no longer having to interview all candidates.